Rman887/abstract3d/README.md

-An extension of abstract engine that allowed WebGL (3D graphics) capabilities.
+An extension of abstract engine that allows WebGL (3D graphics) capabilities.